IT Focus Area: cloud

 Ask these three critical questions to determine how you want cloud to impact your business:

-Do we have the skills, knowledge, and resource availability to take this on?
+- Do we have the skills, knowledge and resources to take this on?

 Companies that are the most likely to succeed will transform their IT and embrace continuous integration and continuous delivery (CI/CD), while mastering the organizational processes needed to run applications in the cloud.